Not Private Eye

 who had made donations to cover the magazine's costs.

-At first, WH Smith and Menzies, which between them accounted for half of all magazine sales, refused to stock the Christmas Private Eye, and then Not Private Eye, on legal grounds.
+WH Smith and Menzies, which between them accounted for half of all magazine sales, refused to stock the Christmas Private Eye, and then Not Private Eye, on legal grounds.
 However, they relented.
 Final sales of the rivals were not reported.
 The Times, in an article 'Who wants what' for Christmas (21 December), quoted Ian Hislop: 'I'd like a paper compressor so I could turn all unsold copies of Not Private Eye into handy combustible fuel bricquets to distribute to the poor and needy because it's the season of good will.'

 |The cover of Not Private Eye showed the head of Private